North American P-51 Mustang: After World War II

 loads 146 USAF F-51Ds at Alameda for the Korean theater, in July 1950.

 In the aftermath of World War II, the USAAF consolidated much of its wartime combat force and selected the P-51 as a "standard" piston-engined fighter, while other types, such as the P-38 and P-47, were withdrawn or given substantially reduced roles.
 As the more advanced (P-80 and P-84) jet fighters were introduced, the P-51 was also relegated to secondary duties.

-In 1947, the newly formed USAF Strategic Air Command employed Mustangs alongside F-6 Mustangs and F-82 Twin Mustangs, due to their range capabilities.
-In 1948, the designation P-51 (P for pursuit) was changed to F-51 (F for fighter) and the existing F designator for photographic reconnaissance aircraft was dropped because of a new designation scheme throughout the USAF.
-Aircraft still in service in the USAF or Air National Guard (ANG) when the system was changed included: F-51B, F-51D, F-51K, RF-51D (formerly F-6D), RF-51K (formerly F-6K) and TRF-51D (two-seat trainer conversions of F-6Ds).
-They remained in service from 1946 through 1951.
-By 1950, although Mustangs continued in service with the USAF after the war, the majority of the USAF's Mustangs had become surplus to requirements and placed in storage, while some were transferred to the Air Force Reserve and the ANG.
+In 1947, the newly formed USAF Strategic Air Command employed fighter Mustangs alongside F-6 Mustangs and F-82 Twin Mustangs, due to their range capabilities.
+In 1948 a new designation scheme for USAF aircraft was introduced, with the prefix "P-" for "pursuit" changed to "F-" for "fighter" and the existing "F-" designation for photographic reconnaissance replaced with "RF-;" Mustang variants still in service in the USAF or Air National Guard (ANG) when the system was changed included: F-51B, F-51D, F-51K, RF-51D (formerly F-6D), RF-51K (formerly F-6K) and TRF-51D (two-seat trainer conversions of F-6Ds).
+By 1950, the majority of the USAF's Mustangs had become surplus to requirements and had been placed in storage or transferred to the Air Force Reserve and the ANG.

 An F-51 Mustang, laden with bombs and rockets, taxis through a puddle at an airbase in Korea.